To get the best lending results, compare all P2P lending and IFISA providers that have gone through 4thWay’s rigorous assessments.

 Looking back a few years, its abridged accounts indicate it perhaps made a five-figure loss in 2019 and six-figure losses in 2020 and 2021.

 After that, I previously wrote that I expected its losses to grow for several years as it scales up its business.
-While the information in its brief accounts is sparse, I think it most likely made a seven-figure loss in 2022.
+While the information in its brief accounts is sparse, I think it most likely made seven-figure losses in 2022 and 2023.
+Best guess, on limited information, is that it's spending more heavily to grow more quickly.

 Its owners appear to have already injected enough money into the business to work on the growth it needs for another year or two.